 Jurassic Lake is a 25-square-mile body of water in the absolute middle of nowhere (in wild Southern Patagonia).
 These burly wild rainbow trout average 6-to 8-pounds, fight like a freight train and offer you countless opportunities to catch the rainbow of a lifetime.
 World-class fly fishing is combined with excellent food, wine, and lodging in a very remote landscape.

 Lake Strobel, also known as Jurassic Lake, has quickly become a must-visit rainbow fly-fishing destination.
 Catch your lifetime best rainbow.
 These fish average ten pounds, some are over twenty.

-The Barrancoso River: This incredible river is the one and only tributary of Jurassic Lake.
+The Barrancoso River: This incredible river is the only tributary of Jurassic Lake.
 Estancia Laguna Verde Lodge owns this river tributary, and they maintain exclusive access to five miles of these incredible waters.
 This mountain freestone river is about 30 to 50 feet wide, with transparent waters and large boulders.
-Amazing rainbows lie in its pools, flats and pocket waters.
-Barrancoso rainbows average 4 to 5-pounds with fish over 15-pounds.
+Amazing rainbows lie in its pools, flats, and pocket waters.
+Barrancoso rainbows average 4-to 5-pounds with fish over 15-pounds.